KotwalNikhil/static-data-service/README.md

 ## Overview

-The assignment provides an implementation for handling large static data files with support for multithreading, priority-based data handling, and file management.
+The assignment provides an implementation for handling large static data files.
+Read and merge large sorted big files in chunks with support of multithreading, priority-based data handling, and file management.

 ## Problem Statement